 - Push back any plants that have "heaved" out of the ground because of freeze-thaw cycles.

 - Rake heavy snow off shrubs as needed to minimize permanent damage.

-- Cut back old foliage from ornamental grasses before growth begins – clip them to within a few centimetres of the ground.
+- Cut back old foliage from ornamental grasses before growth begins - clip them to within a few inches of the ground.